 I made it through Zelengora without getting lost and without losing my phone (or finding one).
 Proudly I arrived at Orlovačko jezero where I met three men.
 “Planinarski dom?
 Huhh, no Planinarski dom.”
 No way!
 I was looking forward to a place where I could dry my clothes and drink a strong cup of coffee.
 Now these men were telling me there was no mountain hut.
 No way!

-Eight men and one girl from Amsterdam
+Eight men & a girl from Amsterdam

 I thanked them and continued hiking to the place where I believed the hut would be.
 “Heeey!”
 They shouted.
 “Kava?”
 Haha, hell yeah!
 And I slowed down to join the three men on their Saturday afternoon walk.
-“Polako…” they of course said and I slowed down a bit more.
+“Polako” they of course said and I slowed down a bit more.

 The funny thing was that they were heading towards the exact same place I planned my coffee stop.
-They might not call it a mountain hut, but to me it was.
+They might not call it a mountain hut, but to me, it was.
 At the hut, there were two more men and more and more kept coming.
 “Eight men and one girl from Amsterdam”, they repeated all evening.

 I have to admit that I felt a bit intimidated.
 Especially when one of them tried to steal a kiss when his friends were not watching.
 I’m not used to people touching each other the way they do here.
 You easily get kisses, not only from men.
 And men are hugging and kissing each other as well.
 It’s nothing to be afraid of, most of the time their intentions are good.
-But this men went a bit too far, I don’t want kisses on my mouth and when I say no, I really mean NO!
+But this man went a bit too far, I don’t want kisses on my mouth and when I say no, I really mean NO!

 No touch, no kiss